auser/beehive/README.markdown

 ## Quickstart ##

-    make
     ./start_dev.sh

-This will start beehive on your local machine with the root /var/lib/beehive.
-If you want to use a different directory, (such as /tmp/beehive) run:
+This will start beehive on your local machine with the root /tmp/beehive.
+If you want to use a different directory, (such as something less transient like ~/beehive_data) run:

-    export BEEHIVE_HOME=/tmp/beehive
+    export BEEHIVE_HOME=~/beehive_data

+When starting beehive in a non-dev mode, the beehive root will default to /var/lib/beehive.

 ## Running tests ##